-The school district is reporting the net pension liability in the notes and on the Schedule of Long-term Liabilities calculated as the district's proportionate allocation percentage multiplied by the total plan collective net pension liability.
+The District is reporting the net pension liability in the notes and on the Schedule of Long-term Liabilities calculated as the District's proportionate allocation percentage multiplied by the total plan collective net pension liability.
 The DRS total collective net pension liabilities for the pension plans school districts participate in are shown here.